-Chapters explore education bureaucracy, reform and how outside organisations affect pedagogy and testing.
-It reveals how far the promises of corporate education reform are from reality and concludes with a plea for a realistic view of school’s capabilities.
-The book goes beyond the state of the art with its focus on how the governance of education, school and instruction is changing with the replacement of educracy by an education-industrial complex.
+Chapters explore education bureaucracy, reform and the effect of outside organizations on pedagogy and testing.
+The book reveals how far the promises of corporate education reform are from reality and concludes with a plea for a realistic view of school’s capabilities.
+It goes beyond the state of the art with its focus on how the governance of education, school and instruction is changing with the replacement of educracy by an education-industrial complex.

 List of Figures

 1 Introduction: The Economic Governance of the School

 2 From the Pedagogical Establishment to the Education-Industrial Complex

 3 No Child Left Behind?
 Corporate Education Reform in the United States